mwill20/purplelens-soc/README.md

 ## Overview
 - CLI-driven SOC assistant that ingests parsed Windows EVTX telemetry (JSONL).
-- Uses a constrained LLM only for structured extraction; deterministic Python builds the SOC report.
+- Uses an LLM strictly as a structured extraction engine; **deterministic Python renders the SOC report and persists run metadata**.
 - Guardrails enforce evidence-backed findings, policy-compliant narratives, and SQLite persistence for auditability.

 ### 🌍 The Big Picture: What Problem Are We Solving?